Treyceratops/marvel-pedia/README.md

 - responsive css design with grid and/or flexbox for mobile, tablet, and desktop
 - deployed to the Web
 - readMe documentation with link to app
-- add keys to lists

-### `Stretch Goals`
+# `Stretch Goals`

-- make app ultra user friendly with sleek features to catch user error (ie. .trim, .toLowerCase, autofocus & clear input box after searching etc.)
+- make app ultra user friendly with sleek features to catch user error (ie. .trim, autofocus & clear input box after searching etc.)
 - add more details/ properties perhaps by adding addition components further css design per component
 - set error state (.catch)